The Indefinite Pronouns take their name from the fact that they do not refer to definite persons or things.

 few, each, both

 Case and Number.
-The nominative and objective case forms of indefinite pronouns are the same, but some indefinite pronouns have a distinct possessive case form: as, one’s, other’s, another’s, and the compound forms employing one and body (anyone’s, everybody’s).
+The nominative and objective case forms of indefinite pronouns are the same, but some indefinite pronouns have a distinct possessive case form: as, one’s, other’s, another’s, and the compound forms of one and body (anyone’s, everybody’s).

-One and other have plural forms: ones and others: as, “These are the ones I need.”
+One and other also have plural forms: ones and others: as, “These are the ones I need.”
 “The others aren’t worth discussing.”